karthik4702/bank-customer-churn-analysis-powerbi/README.md

 ### Page 2 – Exit (Churn) Analysis
 ![Dashboard Screenshot 2](DASHBOARD/SCREENSHOT%202.png)

+---

 ## 🤝 Feedback & Contact

 💼 LinkedIn: [www.linkedin.com/in/karthik4702](https://www.linkedin.com/in/karthik4702)

 📧 Email: [karthik4702@gmail.com](mailto:karthik4702@gmail.com)

+---

+⭐ **If you liked this project or found it helpful, feel free to star the repository or share your feedback.**
+I’m constantly learning and improving — your support means a lot! 😊